-^{}Results impacted by censorship of 50% or more dissolved or total metals results used in ratio calculation.
+Results impacted by censorship of 50% or more dissolved and/or total metals results used in ratio calculation.

-At Field's Point, the results show cadmium, silver, and zinc to be the metals with the highest fraction in the dissolved phase in the final effluent, followed by chromium, nickel, copper, and aluminum.
-At Bucklin Point, chromium, nickel, and zinc were shown to be the metals with the highest fraction in the dissolved phase, followed by cadmium.
+At Field's Point, the results show silver, zinc and nickel to be the metals with the highest fraction in the dissolved phase in the final effluent, followed by chromium, cadmium, lead, and copper.
+At Bucklin Point, zinc, nickel, and cadmium were shown to be the metals with the highest fraction in the dissolved phase, followed by chromium.
 Iron tends to be more strongly associated with particulates and thus the fraction of the metal in the dissolved phase is typically among the lowest.

-Data for 2023 total and dissolved metals analysis results are included in ATTACHMENT VOLUME II, SECTION 10.
+Data for 2024 total and dissolved metals analysis results are included in ATTACHMENT VOLUME II, SECTION 10.